boto/boto3/docs/source/guide/cloud9.rst

 Cloud9
 ======
-You can use AWS Cloud9 with Boto 3 to write, run, and debug your Python code using just a browser.
+You can use AWS Cloud9 with Boto3 to write, run, and debug your Python code using just a browser.
 AWS Cloud9 provides an integrated development environment (IDE) that includes tools such as a code editor, debugger, and terminal.
 Because the AWS Cloud9 IDE is cloud based,